54th Engineer Battalion (United States): 173rd Special Troops Battalion (BSTB)

 In 2006, the brigade was notified for a second tour of duty in Iraq during 2007–2008, but its deployment plan was changed to Afghanistan in February 2007 when the Pentagon announced that it would relieve the 3rd Brigade Combat Team, 10th Mountain Division along with the 4th Brigade Combat Team, 82nd Airborne Division.
 In the spring of 2007, the 173d ABCT again deployed to Afghanistan, as Task Force Bayonet, in support of Operation Enduring Freedom (OEF 07–09), their first deployment as a fully transformed brigade combat team.
 The brigade was dispersed throughout the east of the country, with units operating in Nangarhar, Nuristan, Kunar, and Laghman Provinces.
 The 173d ABCT officially relieved the 3rd Brigade Combat Team, 10th Mountain Division on 6 June 2007.
 The battalion deployed in 2007 conducted security operations in Nangarhar, Afghanistan and built two COPs (Lone Star and Ghosta) to secure the Afghan-Pakistan border.

 The 173d participated in various operations with the objective of ensuring security and subduing Taliban insurgents in the mountainous regions along Afghanistan's border with Pakistan, one of these being Operation Rock Avalanche near the Hindu Kush.
 Throughout their 15-month deployment, the brigade participated in more than 9,000 patrols throughout the region.
 Only two weeks before the brigade was to return to Italy, a platoon of 45 soldiers from the brigade stationed in the Dara-I-Pech district was caught in an ambush by 100–200 insurgents, the Battle of Wanat.
 Though the platoon was able to drive the insurgents back with air support, the fight resulted in 9 soldiers killed and 16 wounded; the deadliest attack on troops in the country since 2005.
 The brigade repositioned the base three days later.
 The 173rd's tour ended in July 2008, and the entire brigade returned to Italy by the end of that month.

 The battalion deployed to Afghanistan again in October 2009.
 TF Raptor partnered with a Jordanian Task Force (TF 222) to conduct population-centric counter-insurgency operations in Northern Logar Province.
 TF Raptor established a secure environment for Afghans to conduct a free, transparent and fair general election.

 The brigade began its fourth deployment to Afghanistan in early 2010.
-In July 2012, 54th Brigade Engineer Battalion deployed to FOB Shank for a nine month deployment.
-TF Raptor provided base defense, communication/ intelligence support, and route clearance operations for units throughout the 173rd Brigade’s area of operation.
+In July 2012, 54th Brigade Engineer Battalion deployed to FOB Shank for a nine-month deployment.
+TF Raptor provided base defense, communication/ intelligence support, and route clearance operations for units throughout the 173rd Brigade's area of operation.

 On 17 June 2015 the Special Troops Battalion, 173d ABCT was officially reflagged as the 54th Engineer Battalion, a unit with a lineage separate from that of the STB, 173d ABCT.
 It has since added a second combat engineer company to the ranks.

+On 13 June 2025 the 54th Engineering Brigade was restructured into the 173rd Combat Engineering Company at a ceremony on Caserma Del Din, Vicenza Italy.